aj-ace/Connexion/README.md

 They will also be able to maintain their own personal blog, and view other user's blog

-The client folder contains the front-end web client code built using Reactjs and Material UI (UI framework)
+The client folder contains the front-end web client code built using reactjs and material UI

 The contract folder contains the smart contract code (ethereum contract)